On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: General Results on Approximation by Skellam

-\end{theorem} The proof of this theorem is highly technical in nature, and relies on a concentration inequality for the Skellam$(\lambda,\lambda)$ distribution \cite{kash} with several other technical arguments.
+\end{theorem} The proof of this theorem is highly technical in nature, and relies on a concentration inequality for the Skellam$(\lambda,\lambda)$ distribution \citep{kash} with several other technical arguments.
 A sketch of the proof may be found in the appendix in Section~\ref{sec:proof.of.lipschitz}, while a detailed presentation is available in the Supplementary Materials.

-The above result is of immediate relevance to the subgraph counting problem examined in Section~\ref{sec:edge.cnts.indep}, given assumption (A3), where the subgraph $H$ of interest is a single edge and the count of interest is the total number of edges $|E|$ in the graph $G$.
-We provide details in the application featured in Section~\ref{sec:edge.cnts.w.dep} below.

-Note that the bound in Theorem~\ref{lipschitz} is essentially the analogue of the classical result for Poisson approximation, in which, for sufficiently large $\lambda$, the term $1/\lambda$ is the standard constant.
+Note that the bound in Theorem~\ref{lipschitz} is essentially the analogue of the classical result for Poisson approximation, in which, for sufficiently large $\lambda$, the term $1/\lambda$ is the standard factor.
 In both cases, therefore, the corresponding term $||\Delta f||$ is bounded by the inverse of the expected total number of counts, where here that is $\mathbb{E}[T_1+T_2] = 2\lambda$.
-Comparing this quantity to, for instance, the expression in brackets on the right-hand side of (\ref{eq:neg.rel.bnd}), we see in the case of negatively associated indicator variables the accuracy of the Skellam approximation is determined by the relative magnitude of the discrepancy $\mathbb{E}[T_1+T_2] - \hbox{Var}(T_1+T_2)$ to $\mathbb{E}[T_1+T_2]$.
-In the case where the random variables $T_1$ and $T_2$ are precisely Poisson distributed and independent, the discrepancy will, of course, be zero.
-Under dependency, it can be expected to deviate from zero.